Pierre Dupuy (scholar): Biography

-He was born in Agen, Aquitaine (now in Lot-et-Garonne, France).
+He was born on 27 November 1582, in Agen, Agenais, France.

-In 1615 he was commissioned by Mathieu Molé, first president of the parlement of Paris, to draw up an inventory of the documents which constituted what at that time was known as the Trésor des chartes.
+In 1615, he was commissioned by Mathieu Molé, first president of the parlement of Paris, to draw up an inventory of the documents which constituted what at that time was known as the Trésor des chartes.
 This work occupied eleven years.
 His manuscript inventory is preserved in the original and in copy in the Bibliothèque Nationale, and transcriptions are in the national archives in Paris, at the record office in London, and elsewhere.

 Dupuy's classification is still regarded with respect, but the inventory has been partially replaced by the publication of the Layettes du trésor (four volumes, coming down to 1270; 1863–1902).
 Dupuy also published, with his brother Jacques, and their friend Nicolas Rigault, the History of Aug. de Thou (1620, 1626).
 The two brothers then bought from Rigault the post of keeper of the king's library, and drew up a catalogue of the library (Nos.
 9352-9354 and 10366-10367 of the Latin collection in the Bibliothèque Nationale).

 In the course of this work, Dupuy became acquainted with and copied an enormous mass of unpublished documents, which furnished him with the material for some excellent works: